Our research asks questions about teaching, learning and leadership

 KCS focuses on understanding the cultures and politics of knowledge production, education and learning in contemporary society and their implications for socially just and sustainable futures.

-Centre for Multilevel Modelling
+Centre for Multilevel Modelling (CMM)

 CMM focuses on producing new statistical methods for tackling research questions, developing new software for implementing this methodology and disseminating these techniques to the national and international social science community.

 Research Networks are flexible groupings of academic staff who are interested in a research topic which crosses the natural boundaries of existing Research Centres.
-Find out about our research networks.

 Looking to join us